 We continue to face systemic imbalances that make our current operating model unsustainable.
 As communicated in the Delivering for America plan, we are implementing strategic operational reforms to meet the changing needs of our business and residential customers.
-While significant progress has been made, the success of the plan still requires successful implementation of numerous management initiatives.
-Furthermore, legislative change will be required to address retiree pension benefit funding rules determining how OPM apportions the costs for the CSRS benefits for employees and retirees that worked for both the Postal Service and the Post Office Department, or alternatively the Postal Service will need to identify and pursue more drastic additional cost cutting and revenue initiatives to achieve equivalent results to those reflected in the plan related to CSRS benefit reform.
+While significant progress has been made, the success of the plan still requires successful implementation of numerous management initiatives and administrative change to retiree pension benefit funding rules determining how OPM apportions the costs for the CSRS benefits for employees and retirees that worked for both the Postal Service and the Post Office Department, the cabinet-level department that preceded the Postal Service prior to the PRA.